 - 4. Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family members or a friend) Additionally, academic records may need to be evaluated by an agency as specified by the School of Health Sciences. - 5.
 Three letters of recommendation (in sealed, signed envelopes) from individuals able to comment on the student's academic ability, work experience, and leadership potential.
-At least two letters should be from a faculty member (if the applicant has recently graduated) or a current employer.
+Two letters should be from a faculty member.
 Both the School of Health Sciences recommendation form located in the application for admission and individual letters written on letterhead stationery should be sent directly to the Office of Admission of the School of Health Sciences.